Decorative neutral curve divider

 When you balance these three efforts, you create a powerful engine for sustainable growth.
 Neglecting any one area can cause problems down the line.
 For example, focusing only on new customers while ignoring retention is like trying to fill a leaky bucket—you're constantly losing revenue out the back door.
 A healthy MRR growth strategy involves acquiring, expanding, and retaining customers simultaneously.
 Let's break down how to tackle each piece.

-Win New Customers
+Strategies to Acquire New Customers

 The most straightforward way to increase MRR is to acquire new customers.
 Every new contract adds directly to your "New MRR" and builds your revenue base.
 This is where your sales and marketing teams shine.
 A solid acquisition strategy helps you forecast future revenue and make informed decisions about where to invest resources, from hiring new sales reps to launching new marketing campaigns.